Interlace Project

 1) Cross-Sector Collaboration

-Successful design interventions that arise from DSI initiatives balance bottom-up support from the community as well as top-down support from structures and organizations, meaning that collaboration must involve cross-sector stakeholders — government organizations, advocacy groups, policymakers, private firms, sponsors and donors — as well as local citizens.
-Engaging this many stakeholders from diverse sectors that operate in very different ways, exposes a complex challenge.
+Successful design interventions that arise from DSI initiatives must balance bottom-up support from the community as well as top-down support from structures and organizations, meaning that collaboration must involve cross-sector stakeholders.

 2) Consensus